celo-org/rosetta/README.md

 - Set `--geth.networkid` to the network ID (if this is a deployed testnet, this may be different from the `ChainID` in the genesis file).
 If this value is the same as the `ChainID`, it is not necessary to set this parameter.
 - Set the `--monitor.initcontracts` flag (at least on the first run), which fetches necessary state from the genesis block and updates the Rosetta DB accordingly.

-To run reconciliation tests on this network:
+To run reconciliation tests on this network, you can use the `cli-config` in `./rosetta-cli-conf/mycelo` as a basis.
+(Note: the default `cli-config` uses the chain ID that is set when the `loadtest` template is used to set up the mycelo network).

-- Generate `bootstrap_balances.json` using the network's genesis block.
+- [Generate `bootstrap_balances.json`](#how-to-generate-bootstrap_balancesjson) within the same folder, using the mycelo network's genesis block.
 - In the `cli-config.json`:
-  - Set `network` to match the `ChainID` in the genesis file (not the network ID).
+  - Set `network` parameter to match the `ChainID` in the genesis file (not the network ID).
   - Point `bootstrap_balances` to the generated `bootstrap_balances.json`.

 #### Example